-The Massachusetts Department of Environmental Protection (MassDEP) requires public water systems that exceed the lead action level to provide this notification to consumers.
+Your public water system (PWS) found elevated levels of lead in drinking water samples collected from some homes during the November 2016 sampling event.
+Lead can cause serious health problems, especially for pregnant women and young children.
+Please read this information closely to see what you can do to reduce lead in your drinking water.
+The Massachusetts Department of Environmental Protection (MassDEP) requires public water systems that exceed the lead Action Level to provide this notification to consumers.
 Lead is a health concern and is commonly found in the environment; most commonly in lead based paint.
 Lead can also be found in water, though at much lower levels.
-While lead levels at the tap have dropped over 90% since 1992, during the Quarter 2 2015 sampling period Madden Estates found elevated levels of lead in drinking water in some homes.
+During the November 2016 sampling period, Madden Estates found elevated levels of lead in drinking water in two of the five taps sampled.